shoaiyb/sysacss/README.md

 ## CSS only

-SYSACSS is a **CSS** framework.
+SYSACSS is smaller, faster and easier to use **CSS** framework.
 As such, the sole output is a single CSS file: [sysa.css](https://github.com/shoaiyb/css/blob/master/sysa.css)

-There is **no** JavaScript included.
-People generally want to use their own JS implementation (and usually already have one).
-SYSACSS can be considered "environment agnostic": it's just the style layer on top of the logic.
+SYSACSS is standard CSS only (No jQuery or JavaScript library).

 ## Browser Support